ZGQVictory/FEP_optimization_procedure/README.md

   8. alchemify
   9. execute in the NAMD

+## Notice

+You need to be clear about the size of the box!
+If you haven't tested before, things might be wrong.
+By default, it is the size of the Gad65 pMHC complex.

 ## Command :
 For p-MHC system about mutating residues of the peptide, we construct a automatical procedure: